 Your kidneys are responsible for preventing too much potassium and phosphorus from building up in your blood.
 So it's important to have the right amount of potassium and phosphorus in your diet to avoid overwhelming your kidneys' ability to maintain healthy levels.

 - Protein.
-In the chart, you'll find some examples of high-quality protein sources for vegetarians, but follow your dietitian's recommendations.
+In the chart below, you'll find some examples of high-quality protein sources for vegetarians, but follow your dietitian's recommendations.

 - Phosphorus.
 If phosphorus is a concern, it's best to avoid foods high in inorganic phosphate, such as highly processed foods.
 Dairy foods are a main source of phosphorus in a typical diet.
-Dairy products can be replaced with unenriched rice or soy milk and yogurt.
-(Avoid enriched products because they typically have added phosphorus.)
+Dairy products can be replaced with unenriched rice or soy alternatives.
+Many nondairy plant-based milks and yogurt are now available, but most are enriched with phosphorus-containing additives.
+Read ingredient lists carefully.

 - Potassium.
 If you need to watch potassium, keep in mind that the majority of potassium comes from dairy products, fruits and vegetables.
-So by limiting dairy and choosing fruits and vegetables that are lower in potassium you can control your potassium level.
+By limiting dairy and choosing fruits and vegetables that are lower in potassium, you can control your potassium level.
+Nuts, seeds, lentils and beans also can raise potassium if eaten regularly.
+Soaking and cooking canned and dried legumes can greatly reduce the amount of potassium they contain.
+Many low-sodium foods contain added potassium chloride, so read labels carefully.

 - Sodium.
 If you need to limit sodium, cut back on the salt you add during cooking and at the table.
 Also be sure to check food labels.
 Many ready-to-eat foods, canned beans, vegan meats, and soy- and rice-based cheeses are high in sodium.